theorangepotato/programming-languages-2019/Lab1-Lambda-Calculus/README.md

 To set up your computer, clone [this directory](https://github.com/alexhkurz/programming-languages-2019/tree/master/Lab1-Lambda-Calculus).

-To **view the grammar** of the pure lambda calculus open [LambdaNat0.cf](https://github.com/alexhkurz/programming-languages-2019/tree/master/Lab1-Lambda-Calculus/LambdaNat0).
+To **view the grammar** of the pure lambda calculus go to the folder `grammar` and  open [LambdaNat0.cf](https://github.com/alexhkurz/programming-languages-2019/tree/master/Lab1-Lambda-Calculus/LambdaNat0).

 To **create a parser** run